 t = 2.38, p-value = 0.019

+p and critical value are different -2 point estimate is the same. -2 10-4=6

 Perform statistical analyses evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years using a linear regression model that allows for the possibility of unequal variances across groups.
 How do the results of this analysis differ from those in problem 3?
 (Again, we do not need a formal report of the inference.)